"Hi. I've got a tape I want to play."Stop Making Sense

 - Shout-Out: David Byrne's dance with a lamp is a reference to Fred Astaire's film dances.

-- Actually the staggering was meant to reference the way the main character of the film Breathless staggers after being shot (you'll notice that right before Byrne staggers the drum machine's beat is very rapid and sounds similar to a machine gun).
+- His "staggering" dance during "Psycho Killer" is a reference the way the main character of the film Breathless staggers after being shot (you'll notice that right before Byrne staggers the drum machine's beat is very rapid and sounds similar to a machine gun).

 - Silly Love Songs: Spectacularly averted; only one song ("This Must Be the Place") is a love song, and it is sung to a lamp.
 On the other hand, you could make the case that they're going for quality over quantity.